saidabassi/FundMe-Solidity-project/README.md

 # FundMe-Solidity-project

-this is the awesome fcc tutorial by Patrick Collins still learning, but i'll be back to finish the README.md
+this is the awesome fcc tutorial by Patrick Collins.

+I am still learning, but i'll be back to finish the README.md